Titoura/Blaum/README.md

    - Contains implementations of use_cases interfaces
    - Contains code to get data from remote and database

-Separating the code into different modules allows to build more quickly.
+Separating the code into different modules allows to build more quickly.<br/>
-It is also a good practice since it allows to plug, remove, edit modules on their own, most times without affecting the rest of the code.
+It is also a good practice since it allows to plug, remove, edit modules on their own, most times without affecting the rest of the code.<br/>
-Interfaces were also implemented to implement reverse dependencies.
+Interfaces were also implemented to implement reverse dependencies.<br/>

+### Front && design patterns

+The UI is built using Android view binding and data binding tools.

-###Technical choices
+### Technical choices

 The app uses a variety of widely used libraries :
 - `androidx` libraries for android functionalities,